 How can a certified interventionist offer me an alternative to the Marchman Act process?

-Transformations Treatment is national leader in working with individuals that may require court ordered treatment.
+Marchman Act Florida is national leader in working with individuals that may require court ordered treatment.
 We specialize in helping families create, implement, and monitor comprehensive treatment solutions to meet the unique and diverse clinical needs of our consumers.
-Transformations Treatment recognizes the Marchman Act as a powerful judicially therapeutic tool to help an individual in need of immediate substance abuse treatment.
-Your Transformations Treatment comprehensive intervention counselor will be there for you throughout the process and will provide you and your family with solid direction and support to you and your loved one.
+We recognize the Marchman Act as a powerful judicially therapeutic tool to help an individual in need of immediate substance abuse treatment.
+Your comprehensive intervention counselor will be there for you throughout the process and will provide you and your family with solid direction and support to you and your loved one.

 How do I file a Marchman Act Petition?